Frida Kahlo: Early career

 Kahlo enjoyed art from an early age, receiving drawing instruction from printmaker Fernando Fernández (who was her father's friend) and filling notebooks with sketches.
 In 1925, she began to work outside of school to help her family.
 After briefly working as a stenographer, she became a paid engraving apprentice for Fernández.
 He was impressed by her talent, although she did not consider art as a career at this time.

 A severe bus accident at the age of 18 left Kahlo in lifelong pain.
 Confined to bed for three months following the accident, Kahlo began to paint.
 She started to consider a career as a medical illustrator, as well, which would combine her interests in science and art.
 Her mother provided her with a specially-made easel, which enabled her to paint in bed, and her father lent her some of his oil paints.
 She had a mirror placed above the easel, so that she could see herself.
 Painting became a way for Kahlo to explore questions of identity and existence.
 She explained, "I paint myself because I am often alone and I am the subject I know best."
 She later stated that the accident and the isolating recovery period made her desire "to begin again, painting things just as [she] saw them with [her] own eyes and nothing more."

-Most of the paintings Kahlo made during this time were portraits of herself, her sisters, and her schoolfriends.
+Most of the paintings Kahlo made during this time were portraits of herself, her sisters, and her school friends.
 Her early paintings and correspondence show that she drew inspiration especially from European artists, in particular Renaissance masters such as Sandro Botticelli and Bronzino and from avant-garde movements such as Neue Sachlichkeit and Cubism.

 On moving to Morelos in 1929 with her husband Diego Rivera, Kahlo was inspired by the city of Cuernavaca where they lived.
 She changed her artistic style and increasingly drew inspiration from Mexican folk art.
-Art historian Andrea Kettenmann states that she may have been influenced by Adolfo Best Maugard's treatise on the subject, for she incorporated many of the characteristics that he outlined – for example, the lack of perspective and the combining of elements from pre-Columbian and colonial periods of Mexican art.
+Art historian Andrea Kettenmann states that she may well have been influenced by Adolfo Best Maugard's treatise on the subject, for she incorporated many of the characteristics that he outlined – for example, the lack of perspective and the combining of elements from pre-Columbian and colonial periods of Mexican art.
 Her identification with La Raza, the people of Mexico, and her profound interest in its culture remained important facets of her art throughout the rest of her life.